 My research focuses on the community ecology of communication: the way that interactions within and between species affect the production and perception of signals.
 To address these questions, I study a variety of taxa including crickets, katydids, frogs, bats and birds.
 My current research focuses on modeling phenological patterns in bird activity and understanding why birds sing when they do.
 To quantify singing activity, I am using automated recording and machine learning approaches to find and identify bird calls from a network of recorders in Sapsucker Woods and in Hubbard Brook Experimental Forest in New Hampshire.

-I joined the lab as a Rose Post-doctoral Fellow in 2018 and work with Holger Klinck (Bioacoustics Research Program) and Mike Webster (Macaulay Library).
 Previously, I have held post-doctoral positions at Dartmouth College (Neukom Fellowship), the University of Wisconsin and the Smithsonian Institute for Tropical Research.
 I completed my PhD at Dartmouth College and a B.S. in Biology at Denison University.

 Symes, L. B. and Wheatley, T. (2019) ‘Random is not real: How the patchy distribution of ecological rewards

 may generate incentive hope.
 Editorially-selected commentary’, Behavioral and Brain Sciences, 42.